-IIJ Global Solutions Inc. ("IIJ-Global"), which became our 100% owned consolidated subsidiary on September 1, 2010 after acquiring its stock from AT&T Japan LLC ("AT&T Japan") for ¥9.2 billion, mainly provides WAN services.
-For the fiscal years ended March 31, 2016 and 2017, IIJ-Global had ¥26.2 billion and ¥28.0 billion in revenues, respectively, and ¥0.7 billion and ¥0.6 billion in operating income, respectively.
+IIJ Global Solutions Inc. ("IIJ-Global"), which became our 100% owned consolidated subsidiary on September 1, 2010 after acquiring its stock from AT&T Japan LLC ("AT&T Japan") for \(\frac{49.2}\) billion, mainly provides WAN services.
+For the fiscal years ended March 31, 2017 and 2018, IIJ-Global had \(\frac{42}{20.0}\) billion and \(\frac{429.0}\) billion in revenues, respectively, and \(\frac{40.6}{20.6}\) billion and \(\frac{420.0}{20.0}\) billion in operating income, respectively.
 If IIJ-Global cannot achieve our expected levels of revenues and profits, manage costs and expenses in a timely and adequate manner or incurs unexpected expenses, it may adversely affect our financial condition and results of operations.
-Intangible assets as of March 31, 2017 related to IIJ-Global were ¥4.0 billion, and if IIJ-Global cannot achieve its future expected revenue and profit, we may incur a substantial impairment loss on intangible assets which may adversely affect our financial condition and results of operations.
+Intangible assets as of March 31, 2018 related to IIJ-Global were \(\frac{43.8}{20.0}\) billion, and if our network service division and/or IIJ-Global cannot achieve its future expected revenue and profit, we may incur a substantial impairment loss on its intangible assets, which may adversely affect our financial condition and results of operations.
 Related to the acquisition of IIJ-Global, IIJ-Global entered into a Solutions Engagement Agreement with IBM Japan Ltd. ("IBM Japan"), IIJ-Global's largest sales partner.
 This agreement, which establishes the basis for a procurement relationship between IIJ-Global and IBM Japan, contains an indemnification for IIJ-Global to perform services, functions, responsibilities and other actions in the same way as when the company was a part of AT&T Japan.
 Failure to perform in this manner may adversely affect our financial condition and results of operations.
 Furthermore, IIJ-Global and the Company may damage their relationship with IBM Japan, which may indirectly have an adverse impact on our financial condition and results of operations.

 Trust Networks Inc. ("Trust Networks"), IIJ's consolidated subsidiary which was established in July 2007, is in charge of the ATM operation business.
 Trust Networks operates ATMs and the related network systems and receives a commission for each bank withdrawal transaction when a customer uses its serviced ATMs.
-As of March 31, 2017, 1,066 ATMs were placed in locations such as Japanese pinball shops ("pachinko parlors").
-As of March 31, 2017, IIJ has invested a total of ¥2.6 billion in Trust Networks (79.5% share ownership).
-For the fiscal years ended March 31, 2016 and 2017, the ATM operation business had ¥3.9 billion and ¥4.1 billion in revenues, respectively, and ¥1.1 billion and ¥1.4 billion in operating income, respectively.
+As of March 31, 2018, 1,096 ATMs were placed in locations such as Japanese pinball shops ("pachinko parlors").
+As of March 31, 2018, IIJ has invested a total of \(\frac{1}{2}\).6 billion in Trust Networks (79.5% share ownership).
+For the fiscal years ended March 31, 2017 and 2018, the ATM operation business had \(\frac{1}{4}\).1 billion and \(\frac{1}{4}\).0 billion in revenues, respectively, and \(\frac{1}{2}\).1 billion and \(\frac{1}{2}\).5 billion in operating income, respectively.
 If Trust Networks is not able to introduce ATMs in accordance with its plan due, for example, to a longer than expected negotiation period with interested parties including banks, if it does not record ATM withdrawal transactions as anticipated due, for example, to a decrease in the number of pinball players as a result of a declining Japanese population or a decrease in consumer demand prompted by an increase in the Japanese consumption tax rate, if it incurs unexpected additional costs, or if we face unfavorable regulation and/or business condition changes, it may not be able to achieve its future expected revenue and profit, which may adversely affect our financial condition and results of operations.
 If the number of serviced ATMs increases, our capital expenditures including capitalized leases may increase due to the leasing or purchasing of ATMs.